ethanhusband/2048bot/README.md

 # 2048 Bot

+AI for the game 2048.
+Employing numerous state of the art techniques which culminate into the one of the best known performing 2048 AI, winning 100% of it's games and even reaching the 32,768 tile on many occasions

 To operate, simply open any terminal where python, enter

     python3 2048.py

-## ALGORITHM
+## ALGORITHM & BACKGROUND

 The algorithm is an adaptation of the [nneonneo 2048 bot](https://github.com/nneonneo/2048-ai)

-It employs numerous state of the art techniques which culminate into the one of the best known performing 2048 AI

 ### EXPECTIMAX